zerospiel/docs/docs/admin/kof/kof-upgrade.md

 ```

 2. Note the `read_logs_endpoint`, `read_metrics_endpoint`, and other endpoints values from the configmap.
 3. Ensure that you have enough free disk space (e.g. check the total used size of volumes allocated to your regional cluster).
 Victoria Logs/Metrics usually compress the data.
-Commands to fetch the data compress data too.
+Commands to fetch the data compress data too, but it stores data in a JSON line format, so requires 5 times more space.
 4. Ensure the connectivity to the regional cluster (e.g. do it on the Mothership cluster that surely has connectivity).
 If you are using Istio service mesh, consider to run a container in the Mothership cluster with attached properly sized volume in the kof namespace for connectivity to regional cluster endpoints.
+Check the k0rdent [cluster documentation](../clusters/deploy-cluster.md) to retrieve kubernetes configuration.

 ### Backup Victoria Metrics